Now Accepting Blue Cross Blue Shield. Call Today!

 • Behavioral changes: Significant shifts in habits, mood or social circles might indicate substance abuse.
 This may include increased secrecy, an uncharacteristic outburst of anger or new friends with different lifestyles.

-• Performance issues: Unexpected declines in work or school performance are often a clear sign.
+• Performance issues: Unexpected declines in work or school performance can be a clear sign of substance misuse.
 Reduced productivity, frequent absenteeism, or a sudden disinterest in previously enjoyed activities could indicate a problem.

 • Health changes: Obvious transformations in physical appearance, like sudden weight loss/gain or declining personal hygiene, are other warning signs.
 Frequent unsteady walking, slurred speech or shaking hands could be the result of substance misuse.